What Hi-Fi?

 What Hi-Fi? is a website and magazine published by Future.
 It is a buying guide for consumer electronics, featuring news, reviews and features on hi-fi, home cinema, television and home audio.
-The website, whathifi.com, is updated daily, while the magazine is published thirteen times per year.
+The website is updated daily, while the magazine is published thirteen times per year.

 What Hi-Fi? writes about stereo speakers, TVs, amplifiers, headphones, soundbars, projectors, tablets and turntables.
 Brands featured across the website and magazine include Bowers & Wilkins, KEF, Naim, LG and Sony.

 Reviews are written for a global audience in-house at dedicated testing facilities, currently found in London, Reading and Bath.
 The magazine has nine international editions, and its publisher claims that its total readership is in excess of one million per issue.
 What Hi-Fi? hired its first full-time US-based writer in 2023.

 The What Hi-Fi? website has a consistently updated library of audio and video hardware reviews, plus news, features, advice and opinion from the editorial team.
 In the course of 2017, the website reached over 24 million unique users.

 What Hi-Fi? was sold to Future Publishing by Haymarket in multi-brand deal for £14m.

 As of November 2024, Future Tech was the number one publisher in the Comscore 'News/Information - Technology News' category, while What Hi-Fi? was the 8th biggest UK consumer technology title by unique visitors and 36th in the US.